jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 **Learning goals:**<br/>
-Translating mathematics to code (and vice versa) \
+Translating mathematics to code (and vice versa)

+**Audience(s)**:<br/>
-Audience(s): Learners who understand the theory but struggle with the programming side of things.
+Learners who understand the theory but struggle with the programming side of things.

 **Format:**<br/>
-This type of pattern is often best served as a notebook with some explanative text and possibly some scaffolded code so that a student can focus on the critical areas.
+This type of pattern is often best served as a notebook with some explanatory text and possibly some scaffolded code so that a student can focus on the critical areas.
 This can be done as easily as a lab exercise or in lecture with perhaps some time held out for the students to solve it themselves before moving forward.
 It is critical to this